 Do you want to become a director?

 Every year, starting in the third week of January, the caisses open their call for nominations to fill elected positions on their boards of directors.
-If you want to join the board of directors at your caisse, this is a great opportunity to contribute to your community's socioeconomic development.
+If you want to join the board of directors at your caisse, and you fit the target profile, it's a great opportunity to contribute to your community's socioeconomic development.